CastawayLabs/dproxy.js/readme.md

 Run tests with `mocha`.

 The HTTPs tests will fail if you don't add local certificates (as the HTTPs server doesn't run).

+On google compute instance `n1-standard-1`, the proxy added ~2 ms of delay to each request.
+This was partially because the redis server was on another instance (ping ~0.7ms).

 Development is Sponsored By NodeGear
 ------------------------------------